boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 With that we have finished the load of an entity with Tiled.

-## Importing static entities from Tiled
+## Importing Static Entities from Tiled

 For static entities it is a little different.
 It could not be that automatic.
 But it is not difficult.